kubeflow/examples/object_detection/distributed_training/setup.md

  - Ksonnet CLI: [ks](https://ksonnet.io/)

 ### Setup
 Refer to the [user guide](https://github.com/kubeflow/kubeflow/blob/master/user_guide.md) for instructions on how to setup kubeflow on your kubernetes cluster.
-Specifically, look at section [deploy kubeflow](https://github.com/kubeflow/kubeflow/blob/master/user_guide.md#deploy-kubeflow).
+Specifically, look at the section on [deploying kubeflow](https://github.com/kubeflow/kubeflow/blob/master/user_guide.md#deploy-kubeflow).
-For this example we will be using ks `nocloud` environment.
+For this example, we will be using ks `nocloud` environment.
 If you plan to use `cloud` ks environment, please make sure you follow the proper instructions in the kubeflow user guide.

 After completing the steps in the kubeflow user guide you will have the following:
 - A ksonnet app directory called `my-kubeflow`